Cardiovascular Disease Prevention and Control: Team-Based Care to Improve Blood Pressure Control

 Results from the Systematic Review

-The Task Force finding is based on evidence from a systematic review published in 2006 (Walsh et al., search period January 1980-July 2003) and a more recent Community Guide review (search period July 2003-January 2012).
+The Task Force finding is based on evidence from a systematic review published in 2006 (Walsh et al., search period January 1980-July 2003) and a more recent Community Guide review (search period July 2003-May 2012).
+Economic evidence comes from a Community Guide economic review (search period January 1980 – May 2012).

 Twenty-eight studies were included in the review.